zeidosec/Frontend1-github.io/README.md

 ## Acknowledgments

 - Thanks to Kevin Powell, a great and professional teacher who lead me to this challenge (frontendmentor.io).
-Also thanks to my buddy Justin Munsayac who motivate me to continue frontend.